 All elections in the Social Liberal Union shall be held by secret ballot, subject to the requirements of the Constitution and this Act.
 The Election Administrator shall receive all ballots for elections via forum private message or via a secure voting website as described by Article 1, Section 2 of this Act.
 Provided, the Election Administrator may alternatively receive all ballots for approval and recall elections as responses to a forum poll, only accessible to eligible Member States and with results of the poll set to be hidden until the poll is expired.

 The Election Administrator or their designee shall ensure notice of the commencement of the voting period is provided to Member States on the Regional Message Board or via a mass-telegram mailing, at a minimum, within 24 hours of such an occurrence.

 Section 1.
 Consolidation

-If the alignment of their timing permits, two or more elections that would otherwise be held concurrently, shall be consolidated into a single ballot, to the extent possible.
+If the alignment of their timing permits, two or more elections that could otherwise be held concurrently shall be consolidated into a single ballot with a common voting period, to the extent possible.
+Notwithstanding any other provision of this Act but not applying to recall elections, no elections shall have partially concurrent but partially separate voting periods.
 The order of precedence of offices on the ballot shall be as listed below for those offices: